Detailed Guide forChemists in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Chemists in California is $77,822 annually, or $37.41 hourly.
-The median wage for Chemists in San Diego County is $72,881 annually, or $35.04 hourly.
+The median wage in 2016 for Chemists in California was $77,822 annually, or $37.41 hourly.
+The median wage for Chemists in San Diego County was $72,881 annually, or $35.04 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers provide health and life insurance, vacation, and retirement plans.
 Those in private industry may receive bonuses.

 Within the chemical industry, job opportunities are expected to be most plentiful in pharmaceutical and biotechnology firms, which would be less affected by economic downturns.
 Stronger competition among drug companies and an aging population are contributing to the need for drugs discovered through scientific research.
 The remaining chemical manufacturing industries are expected to employ fewer Chemists as companies shift from in-house research and development operations to use of scientific research and development firms.
 Consequently, these firms will experience a healthy growth.
 However, some companies are expected to move manufacturing and research to foreign countries for economic reasons.